To apply for a new passport for your child under age 16, you may use the following guidance to prepare:

 10. Set up your appointment

-Set up an appointment via the link to the appointment website elsewhere on this page.
+Set up an appointment via the link below.
 IMPORTANT: Print the appointment confirmation page or save it on your phone.
 You will NOT receive a confirmation e-mail.

 ARRIVE ON TIME